 Components can be positioned vertically or horizontally and rotated by 90-degree steps in a clockwise direction by pressing the [+] or [Ctrl-R] keys, or in a counterclockwise direction with the [-] or [Ctrl-L] key.
-In addition, some components (like transistors) can also be mirrored around their vertical axis by using the [] key on the numeric keypad.
-You can also use the popup menu (right mouse button) to position components.
+In addition, some components (like transistors) can also be mirrored around their vertical axis by using the // key on the numeric keypad.
+You can also use the pop the buttons or the popup menu (right mouse button) to position components.

 After a component symbol has been selected and positioned, you may double click on it to enable a dialog window where you can enter parameter values and a label.
-When entering numeric values, abbreviations of integral powers from 10-12 to 1012 can be used.
+When entering numeric values, abbreviations of integral powers from 10^{-12} to 10^{12} can be used.
 For example, 1k is understood as 1,000.